AvinashRavichandran/EnronFraudDetection/README.md

 Interestingly enough, SVC, the worst performer along all the project, turned the situation in its head by using a scaler and fine tuning its parameters.

-As the table above shows, SVC has the most healthy balance across Precision and Recall, with a Accuracy almost at par with AdaBoost and RandomForest.
+SVC has the most healthy balance across Precision and Recall, with a Accuracy almost at par with AdaBoost and RandomForest.